The Grandmother Who Took On ISIS To Save Her Grandkids

 Sixteen-year-old Hoda reportedly could not stop crying upon seeing the familiar face.

 “I can’t believe this is happening.
-I can’t believe I’m here with you, I’m pretty sure I’m dreaming.”
+I can’t believe I’m here with you, I’m pretty sure I’m dreaming,” Hoda said.

 Karen made sure to comfort her granddaughter in reply.

-“You’re not dreaming, you’re not going to wake up.”
+“You’re not dreaming, you’re not going to wake up,” Karen assured her.

 However, the reunion was bittersweet for Nettleton.
 Her two eldest grandsons had both been killed while with ISIS; her daughter had likewise passed away, reportedly due to complications from intestinal problems.